 *The birth of Alexander Pushkin in 1799 is celebrated on this date.
 He was a Black Russian poet and the great-grandson of Abraham Hannibal, an African general and friend of Peter the Great.learn more

 Alexandre Dumas was born on this date in 1802.
 He was a Black French man who was one of the more prolific writers in the 19th century theater world.learn more

 *Angelina Emily Grimké was born on this date in 1805.
 She was a white-American political activist, women’s rights advocate, and supporter of the women’s suffrage movement.
 She and her sister Sarah Moore Grimké became abolitionists.
 While raised in Charleston, South Carolina, Angelina and her sister spent their entire adult lives in the North.
 Between 1835, Angelina Grimke greatest fame worked with William Lloyd Garrison who published a letter of […]learn more

 Alexis de Tocqueville was born this date in 1805.
 He was a White French journalist and abolitionist writer.

 He was born in Paris to Herve-Bonaventure Clerel de Tocqueville and Louise Le Peletier de Rosanbo.
 His older brothers were named Hippolyte and Edouard.
 Tocqueville came from an aristocratic background.
 He had a private tutor, the abbe Lesueur, until high school, and then attended high school and college in Metz.
 He studied law in Paris and worked as a substitute judge in Versailles before coming to America in 1831, when he was 25 years old.learn more

 *Solomon Northup was born on this date in 1807.
 He was a Black musician, abolitionist and author.
-His father Mintus was a freedman who had been a slave in his early life in service to the Northup family.
-Born in Rhode Island, he was taken with the Northup’s when they moved to Hoosick, New York, […]learn more
+Born in Rhode Island, he was taken with the Northup’s when they moved to Hoosick, New York, in Rensselaer County.
+His father Mintus was a freedman who had been a slave in his early life in service […]learn more